-„Unser Messtechniker kann die hohen Werte von Asbestfasern in der Umgebungsluft vor Ort, die ein ungarisches Labor gemessen hat, nicht nachvollziehen.
+„Das ist eine berechtigte Frage, obwohl nicht geklärt ist, ob dieser Schotter tatsächlich aus dem Burgenland stammt.
+Unser Messtechniker kann die hohen Werte von Asbestfasern in der Umgebungsluft vor Ort, die ein ungarisches Labor gemessen hat, nicht nachvollziehen.
 Er selbst hat in Szombathely deutlich niedrigere Werte gemessen.
 Werte von bis zu 300.000 Fasern pro Kubikmeter Luft gibt es eigentlich nur in Steinbrüchen, wo asbesthaltiges Material zerkleinert wird.
 Wenn ein Bürgermeister solche Zahlen auf den Tisch bekommt, gerät er natürlich in Panik.
 Da muss er handeln.
 Wir halten sie aber nicht für realistisch."

-In English: our measurement technician cannot reproduce the high airborne asbestos fibre values that a Hungarian laboratory measured on site; he himself measured significantly lower values in Szombathely; values of up to 300,000 fibres per cubic metre really only occur in quarries where asbestos material is crushed; we do not consider them realistic.
+In English: that is a legitimate question, although it has not been clarified whether this gravel actually comes from Burgenland; our measurement technician cannot make sense of the high airborne asbestos fibre values that a Hungarian laboratory measured on site; he himself measured significantly lower values in Szombathely; values of up to 300,000 fibres per cubic metre really only occur in quarries where asbestos material is crushed; when a mayor is handed such figures, he naturally panics and has to act; but we do not consider them realistic.

-The "Hungarian laboratory" is the same laboratory as the task force's.
-Greenpeace, in its 14 April 2026 release: „Die Messungen wurden unter Beteiligung des gleichen Labors, das auch für das Land Burgenland aktiv ist, durchgeführt." (the measurements were carried out with the participation of the same laboratory that is also active for the Land Burgenland).
-The laboratory that measures for the task force is, per ORF Burgenland (2 February 2026), the Vienna firm ESW Consulting WRUSS: „Der Ziviltechniker Hakan Kuleci von der Firma ESW Consulting WRUSS".
-The same accredited firm is named as the accredited laboratory in the Hungarian expert opinion (KÖR-KER, Szakértői vélemény 2026_054, 8 April 2026).
+The "Hungarian laboratory" is the same firm that also measures for the task force.
+Greenpeace, in its release of 14 April 2026: „Die Messungen wurden unter Beteiligung des gleichen Labors, das auch für das Land Burgenland aktiv ist, durchgeführt." (the measurements were carried out with the participation of the same laboratory that is also active for the Land Burgenland).
+The task force's laboratory is, per ORF Burgenland (2 February 2026), the Vienna firm ESW Consulting WRUSS; it names „der Ziviltechniker Hakan Kuleci von der Firma ESW Consulting WRUSS".
+The phrasing "a Hungarian laboratory" leaves this connection open.

-The record:
+The origin

-The Hungarian tax and customs authority NAV released its EKÁER freight data in response to a data request.
-It documents deliveries of gravel from the four Burgenland quarries, Pilgersdorf, Bernstein, Rumpersdorf (Glashütten) and Badersdorf, to Hungarian municipalities.
-According to the G7/Telex analysis (27 May 2026), around 2.8 million tonnes of stone and gravel were delivered from Austrian quarries to Hungary between 1998 and 2025; the NAV data names around 250 affected municipalities (HVG, 23 May 2026).
+What is publicly documented is the broader trade route.
+The Hungarian tax and customs authority NAV released its EKÁER freight data in response to a data request; it documents deliveries of gravel to Hungarian municipalities from the four closed Burgenland quarries: Pilgersdorf, Bernstein, Rumpersdorf (Glashütten) and Badersdorf.
+According to the G7/Telex analysis (27 May 2026), around 2.8 million tonnes of stone and gravel were delivered from Austrian quarries to Hungary between 1998 and 2025; the NAV data names more than 250 affected municipalities (HVG, 23 May 2026).
+These freight data had been public since 23 May 2026.

 Timeline